-The Board finds that the Agency's proposal for MTBE groundwater regulatory limits has been well-researched and carefully analyzed based on MTBE's noncarcinogenic effects.
-We therefore propose an MTBE standard of 70 ppb (0.07mg/L) for Class I and Class II groundwater and a preventative response level of 20 ppb (0.02 mg/L) in Illinois for second notice.
-The Board also proposes changing the definition of "carcinogen" in Part 620 of the Board's regulations to match the definition of "carcinogen" at Part 742 of the Board's regulations.
+The Board adopts an MTBE standard of 70 ppb (0.07mg/L) for Class I and Class II groundwater and a preventative response level of 20 ppb (0.02 mg/L) in Illinois.
+The Board also changes the definition of "carcinogen" in Part 620 of the Board's regulations to match the definition of "carcinogen" at Part 742 of the Board's regulations.

-We find merit with the Agency's proposal regarding wells used in compliance determinations.
-The Board submits, for second notice, the Agency's modifications for the regulations regarding wells used in compliance determinations.
+The Board also adopts the Agency's amendments to the regulations regarding wells used in compliance determinations.
 The Board replaces the Agency's proposed definitions for "licensed professional engineer" and "licensed professional geologist" with the definitions of these terms that are already found respectively in the Act and the Professional Geologist Licensing Act.

-The Board is also including nonsubstantive changes that the Joint Committee on Administrative Rules recommended during the first notice period.
+The Board is also including nonsubstantive changes that the Joint Committee on Administrative Rules recommended during the first-notice period.
+No changes were proposed during the second-notice period.